alanpeixinho/kernelci-regzbot/docs/reference.md

  * `#regzbot activity-ignore`

    Regzbot will not consider the mails with this command as an activity for the regression; It thus will neither update the value for 'days since last activity' nor link to the mail in the 'latest activity' section of its web-interface.
 The command is useful for mails that are totally irrelevant for the bug processing process and thus would only noise to people looking into the regression; it's thus of use for mails only meant for regzbot, for example ones that just update Regzbot properties like the title.

+ * `#regzbot poke`

+   Regzbot will consider the mail with this command as a 'poke' asking for a progress update from someone involved.
+It's meant to be used in inquires when a regression seems to become state, after there was no mail from a user or developer for a while.
+Regzbot in its reports and the web UI will show if someone sent a poke to get things rolling again.
+But a mail with this command otherwise will be handled like `#regzbot activity-ignore` and thus not be counted as an activity; that way it will continue to look state until someone replies.